01 – Grandmaster Flash (Joseph Saddler) born.

 01 – The Mackinac Bridge in Michigan (USA) is opened to traffic and becomes the world’s longest suspension bridge.

 10 – The worst nuclear accident in Great Britain’s history occurs when the core of the Unit 1 nuclear reactor at Windscale, Cumberland (now Sellafield, Cumbria) catches fire, releasing substantial amounts of radioactive contamination into the surrounding area.
-No one is evacuated from the surrounding area, but milk from nearby countryside is diluted and destroyed for about a month.
+No one is evacuated from the surrounding area, but milk from the nearby countryside is diluted and destroyed for about a month.

 12 – Queen Elizabeth II visits Canada.

 13 – A London newspaper discloses that the Indian actress Anna Kashfi, whom Marlon Brando has just discretely married is, in fact, the daughter of an English father and Welsh mother, grew up in Cardiff and is named Joan O’Callaghan.

 14 – Tear gas is used to dispel riots in Johannesburg (South Africa) after Rock Around The Clock is shown there.
 Three European youths are sentenced to a whipping for disturbing the peace.